bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/handlers/html/index.md

     Type:           string
 ```

-The path of the file.
+The path of the Go template.

 ### `contentType` {#contentType}